connervieira/Predator/docs/CONFIGURE.md

                 - This value should be as short as possible to reduce the period of silence at the start of each video, but not so short that the audio capture device fails to open due to being already claimed by the previous segment.
             - `display_output` is a boolean that determines whether Predator will display the console output of the audio recording command for sake of debugging.
                 - Under normal circumstances, this should be set to `false` to avoid unexpected behavior.
-    - `parked` contains settings to configure the dashcam's parking behavior.
-Parking mode is experimental, and not recommended for daily use.
+    - `parked` contains settings to configure the dashcam's parking behavior (experimental).
         - `enabled` is a boolean that determines whether Predator will ever go into a parked state.
             - When this value is set to `false` Predator will never enable parked mode, even if the conditions defined in this configuration section are met.
             - For parking mode to be enabled, GPS must also be enabled in the "general" section.